-As projects may change and become more complex, a qualified consultant may be required later in the process.
+As projects may change and become more complex, a qualified consultant may be required for additional evaluation or Historic Resources Report addendum later in the process.
 For instance, the Historic Landmarks Commission may require more information than provided by the City's Architectural Historian and require a qualified consultant to complete additional research.

-To avoid unnecessary costs and delays, the City will only accept Phase I or II Historic Resource Reports if required by the Architectural Historian or the California Office of Historic Preservation.
+To minimize costs and delays, the City will accept a Phase I or II Historic Resource Report only if required by the City's Architectural Historian or the California Office of Historic Preservation.

-Draft Historic Resource Report Review:
+Draft Historical Resource Report Review:

 The applicant must submit an electronic copy of the Draft Historic Resource Report to the City's Architectural Historian, along with the associated review fee, via the City's current document submittal portal.
 The City's Architectural Historian will review the Draft Historic Resources Report for compliance with MEA Guidelines and provide feedback within 30 days.
-The qualified historian must then incorporate any recommended changes or provide a written explanation for not doing so.
+The qualified consultant must then incorporate any recommended changes or provide a written explanation for not doing so.
 The Final Historic Resource Report should be submitted electronically using the City's current document submittal portal.

-Historic Landmarks Commission Public Hearing and Review: Upon submission of the Final Historic Resource Report, City staff will schedule it for review at an Historic Landmarks Commission public hearing.
+Historic Landmarks Commission Public Hearing and Review:

+Upon submission of the Final Historic Resource Report, City staff will schedule it for a noticed Historic Landmarks Commission hearing.
 The Historic Landmarks Commission will decide whether to accept, accept with conditions, or reject the Historic Resource Report.
-The consulting historian shall attend the hearing to provide a presentation summarizing the report and conclusions and answer questions.
+The qualified consultant is expected to attend the hearing, present a visual and oral summary of the conclusions of the report, to answer questions and address any revisions or additional information requested by the Historic Landmarks Commission.

-If the Historic Landmarks Commission disagrees with the consulting historian's conclusions and the consulting historian refuses to amend the Historic Resource Report based on their professional opinion, the disagreement is classified as a "disagreement among experts."
-According to State CEQA Guidelines §15064(g), if experts disagree on the environmental impact, the treat the effect Lead Agency must as significant and prepare an Environmental Impact Report (EIR).
-Thus, the Historic Landmarks Commission's decision on the report is not appealable.
+If the Historic Landmarks Commission disagrees with the qualified consultant's conclusions and the qualified consultant refuses to amend the Historic Resource Report based on professional opinion, the disagreement is classified as a "disagreement among experts."
+According to State CEQA Guidelines §15064(g), if experts disagree on the environmental impact, the Lead Agency must treat the effect as significant and prepare an Environmental Impact Report (EIR).
+Thus, Historic Landmarks Commission's decision on the report is not appealable.
+CEQA evaluation hearings are statutorily exempt from any mandated limits on the number of hearings a project may be subject to prior to approval.